 High on the summit of Mauna Kea, 4,205 m (13,800 ft) above sea level, the average temperature drops to around freezing, a world apart from the tropical warmth of the island below.
-The far-reaching view takes in Haleakala on Maui and Mauna Loa and Hualalai on the Big Island.
+The far-reaching view takes in Haleakala on Maui and Mauna Loa and Hualalai on the the island of Hawai'i.

 Most of Mauna Kea is underwater and if you measure it from its base on the ocean floor, it’s the world’s tallest mountain at more than 10,000 m (33,000 ft).
 It’s considered by many Hawaiians to be the most sacred place in all the islands.
 The peak is also the home of an array of advanced telescopes.